rtCamp/Frappe-Manager/docs/commands/ssl.md

 **Examples**:

-_Renew all certificates for mybench_
+_Renew all certificates for a bench_
+Renews all TLS certificates associated with the specified bench.
 ```bash
 fm ssl renew mybench
 ```

-_Renew certificate for specific domain on mybench_
+_Renew certificate for specific domain_
+Renews a single domain certificate for the given bench.
 ```bash
 fm ssl renew mybench example.com
 ```

 _Renew all certificates for all benches_
+Renews certificates across all benches managed by FM when run by an administrator.
 ```bash
 fm ssl renew --all
 ```

-_Test renewal with Let's Encrypt staging (dry-run)_
+_Test renewal with Let's Encrypt staging (dry-run)_ Simulates the renewal using Let's Encrypt staging environment to validate configuration.
 ```bash
 fm ssl renew mybench --dry-run
 ```

 _Renew specific external (standalone) domain_
+Renews a standalone external domain certificate managed outside benches.
 ```bash
 fm ssl renew --standalone example.com
 ```

 _Renew all external (standalone) domains_
+Renews all external standalone certificates managed by FM.
 ```bash
 fm ssl renew --standalone --all
 ```